chrisgrieser/nvim-rip-substitute/README.md

   (the selection is used as range).

 **Ex command**
-Alternatively, you can also use the ex command `:RipSubstitute`, which also accepts [a range argument](https://neovim.io/doc/user/cmdline.html#cmdline-ranges).
+Alternatively, you can use the ex command `:RipSubstitute`, which also accepts [a range argument](https://neovim.io/doc/user/cmdline.html#cmdline-ranges).
 (Note that when using the ex command, visual mode and visual line mode both pass a range.